yyan33/basic_rpg/README.md

 * Add more complex stats (elemental resistances, class-specific equipmet, etc)
 * Add spells & abilities with unique effects
 * Add level progression
-* Add ability to generate a random monster of a given strength level
 #####World
 * Add flag for room that has already been entered
 * Allow for procedurally generated maps: give dimensions and generate a csv with a connected path of rooms from start to end